usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 {% fnbody 268 %}
-Although HHS’s final rule addressing the accessibility of medical diagnostic equipment under section 504 contains a different citation in its definition of the term Standards for Accessible Medical Diagnostic Equipment, see 89 FR 40184, that difference is the result of citation formatting conventions of the Office of the Federal Register.
+Although HHS’s final rule addressing the accessibility of medical diagnostic equipment under section 504 contains a different citation in its definition of the term *Standards for Accessible Medical Diagnostic Equipment*, see 89 FR 40184, that difference is the result of citation formatting conventions of the Office of the Federal Register.
 There is no substantive difference between the definition of the term Standards for Accessible Medical Diagnostic Equipment adopted in HHS’s final rule and the definition of that term adopted in DOJ’s final rule.
 {% endfnbody %}

 {% fnbody 269 %}